Maximinodotpy/articles/046 - Analog Clock with JavaScript/_blog/article.md

 const handsContainer = document.getElementById('hands')
 ```

-Continuing we create the lines that run along the edge of the clock that are the seconds, minutes and hours.
-To do this we use the `addHand` function that we go over later.
+Continuing, we create the lines that run along the edge of the clock: the seconds, minutes, and hours.
+To do this, we use the `addHand` function that we go over later.

 ```js
 const numTimes = 60